craigpryde/craigpryde/README.md

 > Started making it.
 Had a break down.
 Bon appetite. - James Acaster (GBBO)

-Software engineer and accessibility advocate with a passion for inclusive design.
-I lead the team at Different Breed ® in vision and technology.
+Award-winning software engineer and accessibility advocate with a passion for creating a more inclusive future for events.
+I lead the team at Different Breed® in vision and technology.

 <!--
 **craigpryde/craigpryde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.